 Some play with an additional bonus: four aces (négy ász), which is a bonus for winning all four aces in your tricks in a trump contract.
 If a minor suit is trumps, it scores 2 points unbid or 4 points if bid; these scores are doubled if hearts are trumps.
 Four aces can be combined with other bids in the usual way: an ulti with four aces in a minor suit is worth 1+4+4 (9); 40-100 with four aces in hearts is worth 8+8 (16).
 However, many play that four aces can only be bid along with another bonus - so a simple game with four aces cannot be bid.
 Even with this restriction, the four aces bonus seems rather too easy to make if you are lucky enough to have the four aces in your hand.
 Unlike the ulti bid, a bid of four aces does not incur an extra penalty if it is defeated - the amount lost is the same as what would have been won if it had been successful.

-At the UltiNet on line server, four aces scores only if bid and is worth 3 points.
-If is also possible to bid four tens (négy tíz), undertaking to win all four tens in tricks, for 9 points.
+At the former UltiNet on line server, four aces scored only if bid and was worth 3 points.
+If was also possible to bid four tens (négy tíz), undertaking to win all four tens in tricks, for 9 points.

 When four people play Ulti, the dealer gives cards to the other three players and sits out of the play.
 Normally the dealer either does not take part in the payments or scores equally with the opponents of the declarer.
 There also a version, rarely played, in which the dealer scores equally with the declarer.